 Seasonal upwelling links iron recycling with eastern equatorial Pacific nitrate consumption and new primary production

-Patrick A Rafter, University of California Irvine, Earth System Science, Irvine, CA, United States, Daniel Mikhail Sigman, Princeton University, Geosciences, Princeton, NJ, United States and Katherine Mackey, University of California Irvine, Department of Earth System Science, Irvine, CA, United States
+Patrick A Rafter, University of California Irvine, Earth System Science, Irvine, CA, United States, Daniel Mikhail Sigman, Princeton University, Princeton, United States and Katherine Mackey, University of California Irvine, Department of Earth System Science, Irvine, CA, United States

 Abstract: